HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Video_Basic_Properties.md

 You can modify the source type using the [setSource](Video_Method.html#setSourc) method.

-Example
+<b>Example</b>

-{% highlight voltMx %}/*Sample code to set the source property of a Video widget where myCamera is a Camera widget in frmVideo Form.*/ frmVideo.myVideo.source = {
+{% highlight VoltMx %}/*Sample code to set the source property of a Video widget where myCamera is a Camera widget in frmVideo Form.*/ frmVideo.myVideo.source = {
  "mp4": "http://www.quirksmode.org.html5/videos/big_buck_bunny.mp4",
  "mov": "video file path",